 Be that as it may, it is the highest mountain in Johor state and its accessible location, being only a couple of hours drive from both Kuala Lumpur and Singapore, means that it is one of the most popular and frequently climbed mountains in Malaysia.

-The most popular trail from in front of the Gunung Ledang Resort is closed for climbers until further access so when I visited recently I had to content myself with a short 20 minute trek along stone pathways and steps to the Puteri Waterfalls, a cascade of about 60m with pools and a pleasant picnic and bathing area further downstream.
+The most popular trail from in front of the Gunung Ledang Resort was closed for climbers when I visited so I had to content myself with a short 20 minute trek along stone pathways and steps to the Puteri Waterfalls, a cascade of about 60m with pools and a pleasant picnic and bathing area further downstream.

 There are other trails to the summit, notably one from the National Park's Office about 5 km from the Gunung Ledang Resort and another from the Melaka side via Asahan.
 There is also a road you can drive up almost to the summit which you access through Gate B.

 There are various legends pertaining to the mountain involving a magical princess, gold and silver deposits, the famous warrior Hang Tuah and more.
 It is regarded as a spiritual place.
 One of the reputed origins for the name Ophir is the Greek word Ofis meaning snake and some say the mountain is guarded by legions of snakes.
 Thankfully I did not see any snakes during my visit but I did encounter a large monitor lizard scavenging for food scraps in a litter bin.
 In the process he was scattering rubbish everywhere.

 Visitors to Gunung Ledang National Park sometimes complain about the amount of litter around but as this example shows, it is not always the humans who are responsible.
 Of course the park management should install animal-proof litter bins but, better still, visitors should take their rubbish home with them.
 For this reason, climbers have to declare all their belongings at the Ranger's office and pay a rubbish deposit of RM100 per group, refundable after the Ranger checks the belongings at the end of the hike.